anasccardoso/Deep-learning-Cortaderia-selloana/README.md

 # **Deep-learning-Cortaderia-selloana**

 This data/code was developed and used in the context of the research article: (_Can citizen-science and social media images support the early detection of new invasion sites?
-A deep learning test case with Cortaderia selloana_; Ana Sofia Cardoso, Eva Malta-Pinto, Siham Tabik, Tom August, Helen E. Roy, Ricardo Correia, Joana R. Vicente, Ana Sofia Vaz; Ecological Informatics, doi).
+A deep learning test case with Cortaderia selloana_; Ana Sofia Cardoso, Eva Malta-Pinto, Siham Tabik, Tom August, Helen E. Roy, Ricardo Correia, Joana R. Vicente, Ana Sofia Vaz; Ecological Informatics; doi).

 This project was implemented using nine different pre-trained convolutional neural network architectures (VGG16, ResNet50, ResNet101, Inception-v3, DenseNet201, EfficientNetB0, Faster R-CNN ResNet50, Faster R-CNN ResNet101 and Faster R-CNN Inception-v2), depending on the pretended task (classification or object detection), along with three different weights (ImageNet, MSCOCO and iNaturalist).